adamgho/bsc-simulations/README.md

 `run_scripts/cont_list_running.sh` in another terminal.

 You can run `run_scripts/add_AUC.sh` to process the tpr_fpr files if you stop the simulation script before it finishes and would like to see the results so far.

+Note: By default ICP and PICP is only run on 10 DAGs, no matter how many you have simulated, since they are quite slow.

 ## Other scripts

 The script `run_scripts/random_AUC.R` calculates the mean and quartiles of the random baseline methods.
-You must supply a list of DAGs for it; see the source code.
+You must supply a list of DAGs; see the source code.

 The script `run_scripts/generate_plots.R` was used to generate the plots.
-You will not be able to run this without modifying it yourself.
-Due to the large amount of simulation (over 4.5 TB of data in total) I split them up in six separate portions, named stor1, ..., stor6, stored in subdirectories of a directory I named local_results.
-The figures are saved as tikz-code in tex-files in the directory `~/thesis/figures/`.
+This must be adapted based on where you save simulation results, and in how many different portions.

 `pval_level.R` is a rough sketch for checking the levels of the p-values -- it indicates that they don't hold level, but this was not explicitly included in